streamdata-gallery-master/template/_transportation/amadeus/travel-intelligence-flight-traffic-get.md

         between two journey points over a specified period.
 This can help you answer questions like "What cities are people coming from to visit Los Angeles between January through Apr
-      description: <p>The Flight Traffic API lets you find the origin and destination traffic summary between two journey points over a specified period
+      description: The Flight Traffic API lets you find the origin and destination traffic summary between two journey points over a specified period
       operationId: travel_intelligence.flight_traffic.get
       parameters: